Great news. As of December 15, Operation

 representation was based along ethno-sectarian lines, ethno-sectarian based

-violence was up to nearly 100 incidents per day and Iraq had
+violence was up to nearly 100 incidents per day and Iraq

 Next up it was time for the money to start